 GHK-Cu is one of the few therapeutic peptides with substantial human clinical data supporting its topical use.
 It naturally declines with age — plasma levels drop from ~200 ng/mL at age 20 to ~80 ng/mL by age 60 — and this decline correlates with reduced wound healing capacity and skin aging.

-At just 3 amino acids (Gly-His-Lys), GHK-Cu is the smallest therapeutically active peptide in this encyclopedia.
+At just 3 amino acids (Gly-His-Lys), GHK-Cu is the smallest therapeutically active peptide in this directory.
 Its copper-binding ability comes from the histidine imidazole ring (primary Cu²⁺ coordination) and the glycine amino group (secondary coordination).
 The lysine provides a positive charge that may aid cell membrane interaction.

 GHK-Cu's mechanism is unique among therapeutic peptides because it operates through both gene regulation (the peptide component) and enzymatic cofactor delivery (the copper component).
 Genome-wide studies show GHK-Cu modulates the expression of over 4,000 genes, with a net effect of resetting gene expression patterns toward a younger, more regenerative state.